hoanhan101/hraft/PROPOSAL.md

 using [Go](https://golang.org/) language.

-In many sections below, I will talk about the design/architecture of the project, final product, testing and monitoring.
+In many sections below, I will talk about the design/architecture of the project, final product, testing.
 I will also provide a timeline with tasks, approaches and deliverables in a bi-weekly basis.